Legacies (Dallas): Plot

 Elena sees Cliff in the Mexican prison.
 He tells her that he knows a lot of information about her family, including the fact that her great-great grandfather's name was Augustine.
 In 1835, he purchased land in what would later become Dallas, but it was taken from him in the Mexican–American War.
 Elena's father purchased it back, hoping to strike oil.
 J.R. thought that the land was oil-rich, too.
 When Elena's father came back from Mexico to collect the land deed, he mentions that J.R. paid someone in the records office to switch the deeds, ensuring that he got the stretch of land belonging to her father that was oil-rich while Elena's father got the land that had no oil.
 She initially dismisses Cliff's accusation.
 He tells her that she can have the information verified independently, stating that the Ewings did the same thing to his father, Digger Barnes.
 She glances at the land deed, which contains the signatures of both J.R. and her father.
 Cliff tells her that he is unable to do anything from prison, but says that she can act as his proxy for the one-third of Barnes-Global that he still owns.
 He convinces her that the Ewings must pay for the land swindle against her family, hoping to start a Ewing-Ramos feud.

 J.R.'s painted portrait hangs in the lobby area of the Ewing Energies office.
 John Ross, Bobby and Sue Ellen pay tribute to his legacy in front of the office staff.
 Ann meets Bobby and they leave together happily.
 Sue Ellen joins her son in his office.
 Basking in their triumph, she encourages him to join his wife, Pamela, stating it is never easy being a Ewing bride.
 John Ross kisses his mother on the cheek and leaves.
 She grabs a bottle of J.R.'s bourbon and walks away.

 Christopher runs to Elena's house, hoping to talk with her.
 He professes his love.
 He enters and finds it empty.
 Elena drives to a barricaded fortress in Mexico.
 She talks through the intercom and requests to speak to a man known as Joaquin, her childhood friend.
 She enters the fortress which is staffed with armed guards.

 John Ross prepares for his date.
 He carries a bouquet of flowers and a champagne bottle.
 Instead of encountering his wife, he sees Emma in the bedroom.
 She gives her father's black steel briefcase over to him.
 He unzips it and looks inside.
 She tells him that it will cost him.
 He says that he is willing to pay as long as his wife does not know about it.
 They kiss passionately and land on the bed.
-The episode ends with the phrase: "TO BE CONTINUED..."
+The episode ends with the phrase: "To Be Continued...", setting the stage for the show’s third season.